-The clinical internship is a planned professional semester, which includes full day teaching and observation activities as an initial step in the induction process for teacher candidates.
+The clinical internship is a planned professional semester, including full-day teaching and observation activities as an initial step in the induction process for teacher candidates.
 The University of Alabama in Huntsville and the local school districts jointly plan the experience of each individual student intern with significant input from principals and teachers.